AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 }
 ```
 At the beginning of each `session` the server **MUST** send this notification before any `mining.notify`.
 All values passed by this notification will be valid for all **NEXT** jobs until a new `mining.set` notification overwrites them.
 Description of members is as follows:
 - optional `epoch` (hex) : unlike all actual Stratum implementations the server should inform the client of the epoch number instead of passing the seed hash.
-This is enforced by two reasons : the main one is that client has only one way to compute the epoch number and this is by a linear search from epoch 0 iteratively trying increasing epochs till the hash matches the seed hash.
+This is enforced by two reasons: the first one is that the client has only one way to compute the epoch number and this is by a linear search from epoch 0 iteratively trying increasing epochs till the hash matches the seed hash.
 Second reason is that epoch number is more concise than seed hash.
-In the end the seed hash is only transmitted to inform the client about the epoch and is not involved in the mining algorithm.
+In the end, the seed hash is only transmitted to inform the client about the epoch and is not involved in the mining algorithm.
 - optional `target` (hex) : this is the boundary hash already adjusted for pool difficulty.
 Unlike in EthereumStratum/1.0.0, which provides a `mining.set_difficulty` notification of an _index of difficulty_, the proponent opt to pass directly the boundary hash.
 If omitted the client **MUST** assume a boundary of `"0x00000000ffff0000000000000000000000000000000000000000000000000000"`
 - optional `algo` (string) : the algorithm the miner is expected to mine on.
 If omitted the client **MUST** assume `"algo": "ethash"`
-- optional `extranonce` (hex) : a starting search segment nonce assigned by server to clients so they possibly do not overlap their search segments.
-If server wants to "cancel" a previously set extranonce it must pass this member valued as an empty string.
+- optional `extranonce` (hex) : a starting search segment nonce assigned by the server to clients so they possibly do not overlap their search segments.
+If server wants to "cancel" a previously set extranonce it must pass this member value as an empty string.

-Whenever the server detects that one, or two, or three or four values change within the session, the server will issue a notification with one, or two or three or four members in the `param` object.
+Whenever the server detects that any of the four values change within the session, the server will issue a notification with only the changed members in the `param` object.
 For this reason on each **new** session the server **MUST** pass all four members.
-As a consequence the miner is instructed to adapt those values on **next** job which gets notified.
+As a consequence the miner is instructed to adapt those values on the **next** job which gets notified.

 The new `algo` member is defined to be prepared for possible presence of algorithm variants to ethash, namely ethash1a or ProgPow.

 Pools providing multicoin switching will take care to send a new `mining.set` to miners before pushing any job after a switch.

-The client wich can't support the data provided in the `mining.set` notification **MAY** close connection or stay idle till new values satisfy it's configuration (see `mining.noop`).
+The client which can't support the data provided in the `mining.set` notification **MAY** close connection or stay idle till new values satisfy its configuration (see `mining.noop`).

-All client's implementations **MUST** be prepared to accept new extranonces during the session: unlike in EthereumStratum/1.0.0 the optional client advertisement `mining.extranonce.subscribe` is now implicit and mandatory.
+All client implementations **MUST** be prepared to accept new extranonces during the session: unlike in EthereumStratum/1.0.0 the optional client advertisement `mining.extranonce.subscribe` is now implicit and mandatory.

 The miner receiving the `extranonce` **MUST** initialize the search segment for next job resizing the extranonce to a hex of 16 bytes thus appending as many zeroes as needed.
 Extranonce "af4c" means "_search segment of next jobs starts from 0xaf4c000000000000_"

-If `extranonce` is valued to an empty string, or it's never been set within the session scope, the client is free pick any starting point of it's own search segment on subsequent `mining.notify` jobs.
+If `extranonce` is valued to an empty string, or its never been set within the session scope, the client is free to pick any starting point of its own search segment on subsequent `mining.notify` jobs.

-### A detail of "extranonce"
+### Details of "extranonce"

-Miners connected to a pool might likely process the very same nonces thus wasting a lot of duplicate jobs.
+Miners connected to a pool might likely process the very same nonces thus creating a lot of wasteful duplicate jobs.
 A `nonce` is any valid number which, applied to algorithm and job specifications, produces a result which is below a certain target.
 For every job pushed by server to client(s) there are 2^64 possible nonces to test.

-To be noted that :
+Note that:
 - Any nonce in the 2^64 has the very same possibility to be the right one.
-- A certain hashing job can be solved by more than one nonce
+- A hashing job can be solved by more than one nonce

 Every "test" over a number is called a hash.
 Assuming a miner should receive a job for each block and considering the actual average block time of 15 seconds that would mean a miner should try